CartoDB/carto-selfhosted-helm/README.md

-# Helm chart and Docker compose for Carto 3
+# Helm chart for Carto 3

 This repository contains the Helm chart files for Carto 3, ready to launch on Kubernetes using [Kubernetes Helm](https://github.com/helm/helm).